Allergy Relief - AchooAllergy.com

 What is allergy?

-An allergy is an abnormally high sensitivity to a certain substance, such as dust, pollens, foods, or drugs.
+An allergy is an abnormally high sensitivity to a specific substance, such as dust, pollens, foods, or drugs.
 Symptoms of allergies commonly include inflammation, sneezing, itching, and skin rashes.

 An allergic reaction occurs when your immune system reacts to a foreign substance from the outside world.
 These foreign substances, normally small proteins, can come from dust mite feces, pollens, molds, and many other natural and man-made objects.
 When your immune system mistakes these normally harmless foreign substances as dangerous invaders and sends out antibodies to attack them, then the foreign substances are referred to as "allergens," and you will experience the symptoms of an allergic reaction.